HTY2003/EVN-arduino-old/docs/getting-started.rst

 Current Rating
 ^^^^^^^^^^^^^^
+To avoid over-discharge, the 18650 cells must be capable of supplying enough current for all electrical loads on the board.

-One load the batteries have to supply current for are the 3.3V and 5V regulators which draw a maximum 5A of battery current.
-Another load is the motor drivers, which are rated for a 3A continuous load current with 4A max.
+This includes the 3.3V and 5V regulators which draw max.
+5A from the battery, as well as the 4 motor drivers, which are each rated for 3A continuous current with 4A max.

-Therefore, each cell would need to be rated for **21A** of maximum discharge current to push the onboard hardware to its limits.
+Therefore, each cell would need to be rated for **21A** of maximum discharge current to push the hardware to its limits.

 But thanks to the work by `PhiloHome`_, we know the stall current of the NXT and EV3 Motors currently supported: